Lorik1999/API_Assignment_6/README.md

 # API_Assignment_6
- Welcome to assignment 6 java, made by i6249348 - Laurence Manoukian and i6260219 - Oscar van Bommel Due to the video being too large, even at 456mb which was below the specified limit, i couldn't upload the video for you to inspect.
+ Welcome to assignment 6 java, made by i6249348 - Laurence Manoukian and i6260219 - Oscar van Bommel.

+ Due to the video being too large, even at 456mb which was below the specified limit, i couldn't upload the video for you to inspect.

  *Please note that the code was made on the intellij IDE.*